 The surround effect doesn’t work well with all music, however, with Machinae Supremacy’s Winterstorm feeling excessively hollow just as it has with every other surround headset I’ve reviewed.
 Xear 3D also seems to have an issue with heavy influences in a track such as the crashes in Perfect Dark’s Credits Theme or the plucking segment in Machinae Supremacy’s Return to Snake Mountain (3m05s-3m45s).
 These forceful moments are noticeably compressed, the overall feel of the music losing out on much of its dynamic punch.
 Thankfully this side-effect doesn’t sound anywhere half as bad as the extent to which Creative’s CMSS-3D destroys music, but the overall feel is similar.
 If you do end up purchasing this headset, I recommend that you try listening to music both with and without Xear to find out which works best for you.

 Over my last few years of reviewing USB headsets I’ve noticed that game compatibility can be quite fickle and tends to vary wildly between models.
-Usually this is as simple as a game having working surround or plain old stereo, but other times you get weird quirks such as a rotated surround field in Valve’s Portal or muted rear channels in OpenAL games only.
+Usually, this is as simple as a game having a working surround or plain old stereo, but other times you get weird quirks such as a rotated surround field in Valve’s Portal or muted rear channels in OpenAL games only.
 What’s troubling about all of this is that the headset manufacturers never seem to be aware of these issues until after the product is already on store shelves.

-To make matters worse, consumers will often buy these headsets and later become frustrated or angry once they find out their favorite game doesn’t have working surround.
+To make matters worse, consumers will often buy these headsets and later become frustrated or angry once they find out their favorite game doesn’t have a working surround.
 A part of this problem obviously lies with the manufacturer for not thoroughly testing enough games, but I also fault the reviewing press for paying little (any?) attention to the issue.
 Or perhaps they too are falling for the placebo effect and think that noisy reverberations must mean that positional surround is working.
 Sigh.

 In any case, now you know why I put such a strong emphasis on surround testing.
 My tests include standing next to a static noise source like an open flame or talking NPC and then quickly rotating my in-game character to hear the HRTF.
 Tossing grenades works just as well, and I’ll do repeated blind tests just to be certain of my findings.
-When I put the Vengeance 1500 headset through a gruelling 36 game and application tests, I was floored to see a whopping 89% compatibility – the best of any USB headset I’ve reviewed to date!
+When I put the Vengeance 1500 headset through a grueling 36 game and application tests, I was floored to see a whopping 89% compatibility – the best of any USB headset I’ve reviewed to date!
 Let’s see how its wireless cousin fares in comparison.

 |Battlefield 2||Fail||All combinations of settings result in stereo sound.|